h15200/notes/system-design.md

 ## protocols

 - `ip/tcp` (ensures delivery with handshakes and acknowledgements).
+  - at least one time delivery.
+Uses a checksum to see if the entire package was delivered successfully before sending back an ack
   - guarantees FIFO delivery.
 If the same process sends two messages, the first one will be processed by the receiver first.
 Implemented with an ack step.
 A sends to B, B sends ack back.
 Only then can A send another